aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-tables/get-floating-table-position/_index.md

 2. Add a reference to the Aspose.Words for .NET library.

 ## Step 2: Loading the document and accessing the tables
-To start working with tables, we need to load the document that contains them and access them.
+To start Words Processing with tables, we need to load the document that contains them and access them.
 Follow these steps:

 ```csharp
 // Path to your documents directory